adanlessossi/debezium-db-event-streaming/README.md

 # MySQL Database Event Streaming with Debezium using multi-container deployment

 Last time, I found out a very efficient way to stream database changes to a Kafka Broker.
-The solution is using Debezium ([Debezium]: <http://debezium.io/>), a quite efficient way to stream events on database.
+The solution is using [Debezium], a quite efficient way to stream events on database.

+Or leave it empty and use the [link text itself].

 Our goals here are to: